Transcendental properties of entropy-constrained sets: Preliminaries

 By $H_d\subseteq\C^{d\times d}$ we denote the space of Hermitian $d\times d$ matrices and by $P_d\subseteq H_d$ the set of positive definite matrices with non-degenerate spectrum.
-The subset of density matrices will be denoted by $D_d \subseteq P_d$.
+The subset of trace-one matrices will be denoted by $D_d \subseteq P_d$.
+That is, $D_d$ is the set of density matrices that are non-degenerate and have full rank.
 We can identify $H_d$ with $\R^{d^2}$ by collecting all relevant real and imaginary parts of matrix entries into one vector.
 The resulting map is then a vector-space isomorphism and we write $\nu:\R^{d^2}\rightarrow H_d$ for its inverse. $P_d$ is an open subset of $H_d$ with respect to the usual topology that is induced by any norm on $H_d$.
 Accordingly, $\nu^{-1}(P_d)$ becomes an open subset of $\R^{d^2}$ and thus a smooth $d^2$-dimensional submanifold.
 A function $f:H_d\rightarrow\R^k$ will be called algebraic, if $f\circ\nu$ is algebraic.

 A subset of $\R^n$ is called semialgebraic if it can be defined by a finite number of polynomial equations and inequalities.
-Unless otherwise stated all the involved polynomials are over $\R$.
-A map between semialgebraic sets, is called semialgebraic if its graph is a semialgebraic set.
+Unless otherwise stated, all the involved polynomials are over $\R$.
+A map between semialgebraic sets is called semialgebraic if its graph is a semialgebraic set.